Local government planning

 Regional growth strategies

-A regional growth strategy is a strategic plan that directs long-term planning for regional district and municipal official community plans.
+A regional growth strategy is a strategic plan that directs long-term planning for both regional district and municipal official community plans.
 It also provides the basis for decisions about implementation of provincial programs in a regional district.

 Regional growth strategies are designed to promote human settlements that are socially, economically and environmentally sustainable and that make efficient use of public facilities, land and other resources to support and enhance regional sustainability and resilience.